📅 Book an Appointment

 • lack of social support, and work life balance

 The effects of burnout are not limited to the workplace, however.
-It often spills over to effect relationships with family and friends.
+It often spills over to affect relationships with family and friends.
 Research shows that when supervisors are critical of employees who are also mothers, these women tend to be harsher toward their children as well as more withdrawn.
 Burnout also tends to increase rates of alcohol and substance abuse.
 Certain professions, such as health care, are particularly prone to burnout.

 The vision of a struggling exhausted parent often paints the clearest picture of what burnout looks and feels like in the family context.